HDB Home Loan vs Bank Loan: 2026 Singapore Guide | Nexus

 HDB Home Loan vs Bank Loan: 2026 Singapore Comparison

-HDB at 2.6% p.a. is set-and-forget.
-Bank fixed from 1.40% p.a. is cheaper on paper, but only if you actively reprice.
-Here is the side-by-side for HDB flat buyers in 2026.
+HDB at 2.6% p.a. you set once and forget.
+Bank fixed from 1.40% p.a. is cheaper on paper, but only if you keep repricing it.
+Here is how the two stack up for HDB flat buyers in 2026.

 HDB flats in the foreground with Singapore CBD financial district skyline behind